SammyBolger/SplitSpace/README.md

 # SplitSpace

-A full-stack web application for splitting expenses among roommates.
-Create or join households, track shared expenses, view balances, and settle debts — all in one clean, modern app.
+A full stack web application for splitting expenses among roommates.
+Create or join households, track shared expenses, view balances, and settle debts all in one clean, modern app.

 ---